ploomber/jupysql-plugin/README.md

 jlpm install
 ```
+Note: `pkgmt format` can be used to format and lint before committing code.

 ```bash
 # Note: this command will take some time the first time as it has to install